juhoinkinen/Annif-wiki/Architecture.md

 of which specifies a set of settings (e.g. language and indexing vocabulary).
 Projects are limited to a single language; multilingual indexing can be performed by defining multiple projects, one per language.
+See [[Project configuration]] for more details.

 Each project defines a (typically large) number of **subjects**, which reflect concepts from an indexing vocabulary.
 Subjects are typically created from a corpus extracted from existing metadata records and/or indexed documents.
+See [[Subject vocabulary formats]] for more information about the supported subject formats.

 Further, there can be several independent **backends** that provide analysis functionality.
 Backends can be integrated into Annif itself, or external services queried via APIs.
 A project can make use of several backends and combine their analysis results.
+See [[Project configuration]] for more details about how to configure projects and backends.

 ## Software architecture